AkshatKumar10/Book-a-Cook/README.md

 - 🔍 **Search Functionality**
   Search for cooks or cuisines easily from the home screen.

-- 🗺️ **Map Integration for Address Selection**
-  Use an interactive map to pick your booking address with ease and accuracy.

 - 📅 **Smart Booking Flow**
-  Book a cook by selecting address, guest count, date, time, and cuisine.
+  Book a cook by selecting cuisine, guest count, date and time.
 Auto-calculate total pricing based on your inputs.

 - 💳 **Razorpay Payment Integration**
   Seamless and secure payments using Razorpay.
 Confirm bookings after successful transactions.

+- 🔔 **Notification on Successful Booking**\
+  Instantly receive a local notification confirming your booking along with cook and event details.

 - 📂 **Bookings Management**
   View Upcoming and Past bookings.
 Keep track of when a cook is arriving and past events.